 - 13. Update definitions, see Recommendation 1 above. - 14.
-Establish Code provisions regarding fractional ownership and timeshares.
-Note that the City regulates timeshares as a visitor-serving commercial use under Title 17 of the GMC and including fractional ownership models with timeshares would limit such uses to commercially zones properties. - 15.
-Create a registry for leases of 31 to 90 days, consider requiring property owners and managers to declare these rentals, and notify the City in the event that the rental is cancelled. - 16.
-Establish a maximum number of nights per year that a non-hosted STVR may be rented. - 17.
-Consider fewer restrictions on hosted STVRs.
+Establish code provisions regarding fractional ownership and timeshares, limiting the areas where fractional ownership and timeshare uses may be allowed, including both new construction and the acquisition and conversion of existing residential uses. - 15.
+Create a registry for leases of 31 to 90 days and consider requiring property owners and managers to declare long-term rentals of 31 to 90 days and to notify the City in the event that the rental is cancelled, or the lease broken, within 30 days of the start date. - 16.
+Establish a maximum number of nights per year that a non-hosted STVR may be rented in certain areas, where full-time resident occupancy is the preferred use.
+This limitation can reduce the financial incentive to buy second homes to use as STVRs.